cncf/wg-serverless/README.md

-In addition to [CloudEvents](https://github.com/cloudevents/spec/blob/master/spec.md) specification, the Serverless WG has agreed to form a sub working group to work on a separate stream called "Event Function Workflow".
+In addition to [CloudEvents](https://github.com/cloudevents/spec/blob/master/spec.md) specification, the Serverless WG has agreed to form a sub working group to work on a separate stream called "Serverless Workflow".
 This work is being done in the [Workflow](https://github.com/cncf/wg-serverless/tree/master/workflow/spec) directory.